forsbergapp/app_portfolio/README.md

 	- Javascript ECMAScript modules and ES6+ Javascript using Express in Node.js.
 Thirdparty javascript modules should be converted from CommonJS to ECMScript modules if necessary.
 	- report PDF with QR codes pixel perfect design using css pt font size measurement and full unicode support
-	- forms server with client component server generation
+	- apps created using server side rendering
 	- database and file logging
-	- apps are component server generated with database data population
 	- microservice arquitecture
 	- MariaDB, MySQL, PostgreSQL and Oracle databases supported deployed on Oracle Cloud with dynamic pool arquitecture and sql logging stratified per app